ijsto/keystone-plugins/docs/docs/configuration/pages.md

----
-sidebar_position: 2
----

 # Pages

-Keystone6-OAuth automatically creates simple (from [NextAuth.js](https://next-auth.js.org/configuration/pages)), unbranded authentication pages for handling Sign in, Sign out, Email Verification and displaying error messages.
+`keystone-6-oauth` automatically creates simple, unbranded authentication pages for handling Sign in, Sign out, Email Verification and displaying error messages.
+This is the same behavior as [NextAuth.js](https://next-auth.js.org/configuration/pages).

 The options displayed on the sign-up page are automatically generated based on the providers specified in the options passed to NextAuth.js.